Into the White: Plot

 The next day, Smith and Strunk set out on skis to determine where to travel.
 Meanwhile, a Norwegian Army scout locates the He 111, and a Norwegian Army unit is dispatched to search the area for the downed aviators.
 When they spot Smith and Strunk skiing to the cabin, a Norwegian sniper shoots and kills Strunk, while Norwegian soldiers capture Smith, Davenport, Horst, and Josef.
 At a Norwegian military base, Smith and Davenport are interrogated and accused of being collaborators, worsened when Horst returns Davenport's lighter in front of the Norwegians.
 When a Norwegian officer threatens to report Smith and Davenport to their superiors, Davenport snaps, insults the officer, and explains they were simply trying to survive.
 Smith and Davenport are released, while Horst and Josef are taken away in a canoe pending transport to a prisoner-of-war camp, and Davenport and Horst exchange a glance.

-Epilogue intertitle state that Horst and Schwartz became prisoners of war in Canada, while Smith and Davenport returned to combat action but were shot down in their very next flight, killing Smith.
+Epilogue intertitles state that Horst and Schwartz became prisoners of war in Canada, while Smith and Davenport returned to combat action but were shot down in their very next flight, killing Smith.
 In 1977, Horst receives a call at his home in Munich from Davenport, who also survived the war and invites him to London.